UK's Ofcom to cut cost of switching superfast broadband provider

 Ofcom said on Wednesday it would make it cheaper to switch superfast broadband provider and would also reduce minimum contract lengths to one month from a year.

 Superfast connections, which offer speeds more than four times faster than conventional broadband, are increasingly popular.
-The number of subscribers on BT's fiber network had grown to 1.4 million by last year.
+The number of subscribers on BT's fibre network had grown to 1.4 million by last year.

 BT's wholesale division Openreach had imposed a 50 pound charge for switching customers from one provider to another.
 Under the proposed changes, that would be cut to between 10 and 15 pounds.